 San Anselmo, CA & Cordova, AK

-In 1993 Carol began working with Dune on the public interest litigant lawsuit that stopped a planned 75,000 acre clearcut on Eyak lands in the Exxon Valdez spillzone.
-This effort started a domino effect of development-rights purchases across Prince William Sound and ultimately more than 700,000 acres of trees and salmon habitat were saved.
-After that victory, she sold her successful business and started working full-time on Chugach, Copper River and Prince William Sound issues with Dune.
-She also works closely with the Gwich’in Steering Committee on the Arctic Refuge preservation challenge.
-A graduate of American University in Washington DC, Carol Hoover is a lifelong environmentalist and is co-founder of the Eyak Preservation Council.
-Before working with EPC, Carol was the owner and creative director of an award-winning and internationally recognized consulting firm in San Francisco; she developed marketing strategies and brand identities for such clients as British Telecom, Pacific Telesis, Paramount Parks, Firemen’s Fund, Novel, ABC News, Bank of America and Winterland Productions.
-At Winterland Productions, she met with and directed the merchandising for hundreds of famous musicians.
+Carol began working with Dune Lankard (Founder of EPC) in 1993 on the public interest litigant lawsuit that stopped a planned 75,000 acre clearcut on Eyak lands in the Exxon Valdez spill zone in Prince William Sound.
+This effort started a domino effect of development-rights purchases, and ultimately resulted in saving over 700,000 acres of trees and salmon habitat.
+After that victory, she sold her successful publishing business and started working full-time on Chugach, Copper River and Prince William Sound issues.
+She is currently fulfilling the duties of Executive Director and is overseeing EPC’s administration, programs and fundraising.
+She works closely, in-collaboration with other organizations, on many conservation and cultural issues in Alaska, most notably with the Gwich’in Steering Committee on the Arctic Refuge preservation challenge.
+She is a lifelong environmentalist and peace activist.
+Originally from a Washington DC family, she is a graduate of American University and began her career in a prestigious advertising agency with clients such as the Environmental Protection Agency and ABC News.
+She then founded and was creative director of an award-winning and internationally recognized consulting, marketing and publishing firm in San Francisco.

 Oshiana Black is the daughter of a Cordova fishing family that for many years has weathered the ups and downs of the Cordova area fisheries, including the devastation of the Exxon Valdez oil spill.
 With a background in commercial fishing, she also has a Bachelors of Arts degree in English from Western Washington University.
 Oshiana has a young daughter whom she hopes will be able to grow up surrounded by the incredible beauty of Cordova and Prince William Sound as she herself has.